Douglas Lumsden

-Douglas Aaron Lumsden (born 31 August 1971) is a Scottish Conservative Party politician.
-He has been a Member of the Scottish Parliament (MSP) for the North East Scotland region since the election in May 2021.
+Douglas Aaron Lumsden (born 31 August 1971) is a Scottish Conservative Party politician, and MP for Aberdeen South.
+He was a Member of the Scottish Parliament (MSP) for the North East Scotland region from 2021 to 2026.
 He was previously the co-leader of Aberdeen City Council.

 Early life and education

 Douglas was born in Aberdeen on 31 August 1971, to Douglas and June Lumsden.
-He was educated at Aberdeen Grammar School and Robert Gordon University, where he studied Electronic and Electrical Engineering.
+He was educated at Aberdeen Grammar School and Robert Gordon University, where he studied electronic and electrical engineering where he secured an ordinary degree.

 Career

 Lumsden worked in the IT industry from 1993 to 2017.
 It was in 2017 that he was first elected to Aberdeen City Council, as one of three councillors representing the Airyhall/Broomhill/Garthdee ward.
 He was co-leader of the council from 2017 until 2021.
 Lumsden contested the Aberdeen South seat at the 2019 United Kingdom general election and came second.

 In December 2020, Lumsden planned to ask the UK government to fund Aberdeen Council directly, bypassing the Scottish government.
 He was criticised by the Scottish National Party and Liberal Democrats for disrespecting Scottish devolution; however, the Liberal Democrats also criticised the Scottish government for giving Aberdeen "a horrible and unfair deal on funding".
 Lumsden claimed that his concern was that "lobbying the Scottish Government and COSLA (Convention of Scottish Local Authorities) for a fairer funding settlement" has not been taken seriously.